-Doctoral students work with their advisor, instructor, mentor, or Program Director to develop repertoire appropriate to their course of study.
+Doctoral students work with their faculty advisor, instructor, or Program Director to develop repertoire appropriate to their course of study.
 Each program has a unique process for program review and approval, and doctoral students must make certain that they are fulfilling all academic requirements in conjunction with the recital.
+Funded students should plan to complete their recital coursework within their funding period as part of their curricular requirements for the degree.

 Guest artists may be invited to participate in these recitals, but doctoral students must adhere to their program’s guidelines for guest artists, as outlined by their Program Directors.